We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-graham1703 +0 points · about 5 years ago Original Poster
+graham1703 +0 points · over 5 years ago Original Poster

 Thanks BigUglygremlin I have definitely removed it with intent but have no recollection of doing it.
 I think it is perhaps the case that I just need to make some adjustments to the straps.
 I have already made some changes to the settings as I wondered whether the pressure was too high.
 I'll see how it goes.